Veixlix/Custombar/README.md

 # Custombar
 - Plugin that displays a small bar above the hotbar
-- This is by no means fully finished plugin, it's all hardcoded and experimental but it works.
+- This is by no means fully finished plugin, it's all hardcoded and experimental but it works good to implent into a core.
 You have to modify the source code if you wish to make edits to the text
 - Color formatting is supported

 ## How to Install?